alex-haozheng/497-gdrive/profile/README.md

     ```bash
     $ docker-compose up --build
     ```
+- The command will locally host the website on `http://localhost:3000`.

 ### **Exceeds expectation of this assignment**
 - Included a ThunderClient test collection called thunder-collection-profile.json in profile directory for testing of endpoints